The IACOB project XV. Updated calibrations of fundamental parameters of Galactic O-type stars: Results and discussion

-Comparison with the M05 calibrations for radii and luminosities reveals close agreement for LC V. For LC III, the new calibrations yield smaller radii and luminosities for late spectral types.
-For LC I, the results consistently show systematically lower radii and luminosities across all spectral types, with average differences of approximately \(4 \, R_\odot\) in radius and \(0.15 \, \text{dex}\) in luminosity.
+A comparison with the M05 calibrations for radii and luminosities reveals close agreement for LC V. For LC III, the new calibrations yield smaller radii and luminosities for late SpTs.
+For LC I, the results consistently show systematically lower radii and luminosities across all SpTs, with average differences of approximately \(4 \, R_\odot\) in radius and \(0.15 \, \text{dex}\) in luminosity.
 In M05, luminosities were calculated differently, using \(M_V\) along with the bolometric correction (see further notes in Sect.~\ref{BC}).
 Despite this methodological difference, the comparison between our results and theirs is remarkably good.

 Regarding spectroscopic masses, our calibrations yield systematically lower masses for LC~I stars, in line with the trends observed in $R$ and log\,$L$.
 For LC~III, the differences are more pronounced, with our values significantly below those reported by M05.
 For LC~V, the agreement is generally good, except for early types, where our masses can differ by up to 10\,$M_\odot$.